garciaalvaro/block-navigation/README.txt

 Images from the readme banner and screenshots belong to [Sander Wehkamp](https://unsplash.com/@sanderwehkamp).

 == Changelog ==

+= 1.2.0 =
+* Improved moving blocks UX (both by drag and by click).
+* Added the filter "blockNavigation.addBlockContentAttributePath" for developers to include their own block type content.
+* Updated the UI.
+* Rebuilt code, migrated JavaScript to TypeScript.
+* Raised minimum WordPress version to 5.2.

 = 1.1.2 =
 * Cleaned console log output and added "attributes-available".